Back to MoE Hub

 Expert Specialization Analysis

-The most striking result is the emergent specialization of experts.
-No supervision was provided about which expert should handle which digits -- the gating network discovered these assignments autonomously.
+No supervision was provided about which expert should handle which digits -- the gating network learned these assignments on its own.

 Digit Primary Expert Secondary Expert